jethrocsau/jethrocsau.github.io/content/post/AF2-1of2/index.md

   caption: 'Cyclic Peptide generation architecture (Kosugi et. al.)'
 ---

-As part of my learning journey on the use of AI for drug-discovery, I've documented my literature review of AlphaFold2 architecture, a review of its open-source implementation, and notes on how cyclic peptides can be designed by other researchers.
+As part of my learning journey on the use of AI for drug-discovery, I've documented my research notes, findings, and explorations into AlphaFold2 architecture and its use for de-novo cyclic peptide design.
+In this two-part series, I will first conduct a literature review and deep-dive into the AlphaFold2 model, and in part (2), I will explore recreating literature results and some exploratory hyperparameter searching.

 # Introduction